sin0a/Colorconverter/README.md

 # Colorconverter

 ## Installation
-Copy the project and run 'npm start' in your directory
+Copy the project and run 'npm install' in your directory 'npm start' to start.

 ### Files
 App.js - main